josmithua/alfred-workflows/bible_gateway_search/README.md

 `bb 1Tim3:15,4:10-13 esv`
 `bb Juan 3:16, Matt 20:1 nasb`

+When you action the query, it will show the passage(s) in large type.
-Use the `Command` key to copy the passage(s) to your clipboard.
+Hold the `Command` key and action the query to copy the passage(s) to your clipboard.
 A notification will show on successfull completion

 License: MIT License